Kellertsn/Instant-Resume-Builder/README.md

 1. **Fill in Your Resume:**
    - Enter your information in the Profile, Education, Skills, Experience, and Projects sections.
    - Use "Add Bullet" to add bullet points, or "Add Education/Experience/Project" to add more entries.
-   - Formatting is automatically applied - institution, company, and project titles are bold.
+   - Formatting is automatically applied – institution, company, and project titles are bold.

 2. **Preview and Download PDF:**
    - Click "Show Preview" to see a live preview that exactly matches the PDF output.
-   - Click "Download PDF" to get a high-quality PDF of your resume with proper formatting.
+   - Click "Download PDF" to get a high-quality PDF of your resume with consistent formatting.
-   - All formatting, spacing, and alignment in the preview will be preserved in the PDF.

 3. **Cloud Save & Load:**
-   - **Save to Cloud:** Click "Save to Cloud" to store your resume online.
-You'll get a unique Resume ID.
+   - Click **"Save to Cloud"** to store your resume online.
+You’ll get a unique Resume ID.
-   - **Load from Cloud:** Enter a Resume ID and click "Load from Cloud" to restore a previous resume.
+   - Enter a Resume ID and click **"Load from Cloud"** to restore your resume.
-   - You can share your Resume ID to access your resume from any device.
+   - Resume ID is shareable and usable across devices.
+   - **Recent Resumes** dropdown shows your latest saved resumes.

+4. **Offline Support & Caching:**
+   - Edits persist offline via Firebase Firestore’s offline persistence.
+   - Intelligent local cache with 5-minute TTL reduces redundant reads and supports multi-tab usage.
+   - Real-time sync with cloud once back online.

-4. **Reorder and Edit Sections:**
+5. **Reorder and Edit Sections:**
-   - Use the arrows to reorder sections.
+   - Use arrows to reorder sections; up to 120 layout permutations supported.
-   - All fields are editable at any time.
+   - All fields remain fully editable.

-### Use Cases
+## Use Cases

-- First-time users: Fill in your details, preview, and download or save to the cloud.
+- First-time users: Instantly build, preview, and export your resume.
-- Multi-device: Save your Resume ID at home, load and edit at school or work.
+- Multi-device workflow: Start at home, continue on another device.
-- Multiple versions: Each save creates a new Resume ID, so you can manage several versions.
+- Version control: Each save creates a new Resume ID for managing multiple versions.
+- Offline mode: Continue editing even without a network; changes sync later.

 ## Local Development